remla23-team04/operation/README.md

 ### Running the services through Kubernetes

 The Istio deployment is defined in `k8s/istio-deployment.yml`.
 It includes traffic management through Istio, such that 90% of requests are routed to v1 of the frontend `app` and v2 are routed to v2.
 The different versions of the apps can be identified by different background colours.
 Prometheus is configued to collect app-specific metrics including `predictions_counter`, `wrong_predictions`, and `correct_predictions`.
-These two metrics are collected from both versions of the frontend `app`.
+These metrics are collected from both versions of the frontend `app`.
+More metrics are collected from the `model-service`.

+To run everything simply configure istio (assuming it is installed) by executing `istio-config.sh` and then apply the deployment using `istio-apply.sh`.
+In order to verify that metrics are being collected you can check the `/metrics` endpoint.
+To do this for services that are not exposed you can port forward `kubectl port-forward deployment/model-service-deployment-v1 5001:5001`.

 The additional use case is the use of a shadow launch.
 Two versions of the model-service exist, and requests are mirrored to both.
 The use case of this functionality is that it is possible to compare the performance of the two model services without exposing the experimental one.
 We can compare how many times the models disagree in their sentiment assessment, as well as how long it took for both models to process the request.